barriehadfield/tutorial-hyperreact-webpack/README.md

    [0] ./webpack/client_and_server.js 214 bytes {0} [built]
    [0] ./webpack/client_only.js 206 bytes {1} [built]```
 ```
 Our `client_and_server.js` and `client_only.js` bundles are built and ready to be included in our application.
 If you look in your `app/assets/javascripts/webpack` folder you should see the two files there.
+Note that these bundles are empty at the moment as we have not added any JavaScript components yet.
+We will do that in Step 6.

 ### Step 5 - Adding Webpack bundles to the Rails asset pipeline